civboot/fngi/fngi.md

   security, etc) adds some complexity.
 However, it (in theory) reduces the binary size and allows easier portability.
 Really one just needs to port spor and fngi comes along for the ride!
-- Support of the locals stack requres an extra stack, but also reduces the needed size of the working (data) stack.
+- Support of the locals stack requires an extra stack, but also reduces the needed size of the working (data) stack.
-- Support of a range of dictionary types, like constant, syn, pre, etc has a little more complexity.
-However, FORTH already had to handle NOW functions, so the complexity is largely in the forth compiler too.
-Add to this that fngi provides basic type checking from the beginning (you can't execute a constant for instance) makes things well worth it.
+- Support of a range of dictionary types, like constant, syn, pre, etc adds at most a byte (of metadata) plus a pointer for each function.